 WV Pre-K programs are designed to prepare children for school by offering a range of experiences based on early learning standards.
 They offer a balance of activities, including active and quiet times, large and small group activities, center times, indoor and outdoor play times, and child-initiated and teacher-planned activities.
 Berkeley County public Pre-K programs use Creative Curriculum.

 WV Pre-K programs can be located in schools or within the community through partnerships.
 Berkeley County Schools partners with both Head Start and childcare centers to provide Pre-K classes.
 According to West Virginia law, classes must be offered for all four-year-olds whose families wish to participate by the 2016-2017 school year.
-Current classes are offered on a first-come, first-served basis.
+Current classes are offered by appointment only.

 Families provide transportation to childcare collaboration sites and most school sites.
 Transportation is sometimes provided through Head Start partnerships and is provided for students who qualify for Pre-K special needs.
 Each Head Start partnership site enrolls a number of students eligible for Head Start services and a number of students through Berkeley County Pre-K who are not eligible for Head Start and these programs may offer transportation.